Illinois Candy Shop that Opened in 1921 Serves World’s Largest Ice Cream Sundae

 There is one address in north Chicago, that should absolutely be added to your stops.

 Since 1921, a small candy business on Western Avenue in Bucktown has been serving some of the most incredible confections, including delicious homemade ice cream.
 It's that ice cream that has elevated them to legendary status.

 Margie's Candies - Home of the World's Largest Ice Cream Sundae

 There are actually two Margie's locations in Chicago but the Western Ave. location is the original shop, which opened in 1921.
-Locals tell stories of Chicago mobster Al Capone being a big fan and was a regular customer.
+Locals tell stories of Chicago mobster Al Capone being a big fan and that he was a regular customer.

-In 1965, The Beatles had just finished a concert at Comiskey Park, and in walks John, Paul, George, and Ringo, with 5 girls to sit down eat the ice cream they had been hearing about all day.
+In 1965, The Beatles had just finished a concert at Comiskey Park, and in walks John, Paul, George, and Ringo, with 5 girls to sit down and eat the ice cream they had been hearing about all day.
 The ice cream parlor has a lot of Beatles memorabilia on the walls commemorating that night.

 If the homemade candy is the opening act, the main attraction is definitely the ice cream concoctions served in old-fashioned tulip bowls.
 Margie's menu is filled with the stuff ice cream dreams are made of and even the regular sundaes are big enough to share (although you'll be using your spoons as swords to fight for the last spoonful).

 In case you were wondering, that is an entire gravy boat filled with hot fudge in the photo below.

 Did you get a look at that mini-jukebox above?